Award winning service for Contributions to Public Health

-The Stoke Speaks Out team has won another award .
-This award was for contributions to public health at an awards ceremony hosted by the Faculty of Public Health (FPH) and Public Health England (PHE).
+The Stoke Speaks Out team has won another prestigious award at the Advancing Healthcare Awards 2018.
+This award was for Contributions to Public Health, with the ceremony hosted by the Faculty of Public Health (FPH) and Public Health England (PHE).

 It has developed resources to support practitioners such as the ‘staged pathway’ to assist early identification.
 It also includes a locally developed screening tool for all children aged 2–5 years to assist early identification and it embeds targeted interventions to support the children identified by the screen.
 This is being used by every nursery and school in the city.